shfischer/cat3advice/vignettes/cat3advice.md

     #> An object of class "r".
     #> Value: 1

-Biomass index data is usually available until the year before the advise year.
+Biomass index data are usually available until the year before the advice year.
 More recent data can be used and the function automatically picks the most recent data provided to it.

 ## Biomass safeguard *b*